oracle-livelabs/oic/oic-gen3/core-competencies/rapid-adapter-builder/get-started-rab/create-flow/create-flow.md

 ## Task 9: Congratulations 🎉

 Congratulations on successfully completing the **Get Started with Rapid Adapter Builder** Live Lab!
-You've taken an important step in expanding your Oracle Integration Cloud skills by learning how to build custom adapters for applications exposing RESTful APIs.
+You've taken an important step in expanding your Oracle Integration skills by learning how to build custom adapters for applications exposing RESTful APIs.

 Through this hands-on workshop, you gained valuable experience with the Rapid Adapter Builder and its Visual Studio Code extension.
 Here are the key learnings you can takeaway: